 Let's explore product categories, how it differs from product classification, and see some examples in action.

 A product category is a group of similar products that share related characteristics.
 Product category marketing focuses on promoting certain categories to meet consumer expectations.

 Your distinct offerings and customer personas should guide the organization and grouping of your product categories.

-For example, REI Co-Op offers a wide range of outdoor gear.
-To guide customers, they split their products into interest-based categories, such as running, climbing, and snow sports.
-For fashion retailers, it makes more sense to organize categories by product type, such as shoes, shirts, and pants.
+For example, Dick's Sporting Goods offers a variety of outdoor gear.
+To guide customers, they group products into interest-based categories, such as fishing, running, and climbing.
+For cosmetic brands, it also makes sense to organize categories by product type, such as makeup tools, eyeshadow pallets, and foundation.

 Product category marketing amplifies why a company is the best choice within that group of products.
 Why should customers opt for your offering rather than your direct competitors?

 Gaining brand recognition and appreciation across a product category means greater returns for your marketing efforts.
 When consumers have positive experiences with a specific product category it also builds brand trust, which often expands to other categories through the halo effect.

 Product categories are sometimes confused with product classification.
 Both are organizational strategies and both help guide marketing decisions, but classifications are much broader (think convenience goods, shopping goods, and specialty goods).

 Let’s take a look at nine product category marketing examples to inspire your own.

 Admittedly, it helps to have singer and business powerhouse Rihanna at the helm.
 But Fenty Beauty innovated the idea of foundation makeup “for all,” and its commitment to inclusivity made the brand an instant hit.